-The discipline issued pursuant to these procedures shall not be dependent upon the Player's program status within the Intervention Program, nor shall a Player be advanced to the next Intervention Stage based solely upon a violation of these procedures.
-A violation of these procedures may, however, be a basis for resetting a Player's discharge date at the discretion of the Medical Director.
+The discipline issued pursuant to these procedures shall not be dependent upon the Player's status within the Intervention Program.
+A violation of these procedures may, however, be a basis for extending a Player's participation in the Intervention Program at the discretion of the Medical Director.

 Nothing in these procedures shall be meant to include failures to cooperate with testing other than the failure to appear for testing within the applicable time period.
-Deliberate efforts to substitute or adulterate a specimen, alter a Test Result, evade testing or engage in prohibited doping methods will be considered Positive Tests and will be subject to the discipline set forth in Sections 1.3.3 and 1.5 of the Policy.
+Deliberate efforts to substitute or adulterate a specimen, alter a Test Result, evade or avoid testing or engage in prohibited doping methods will be subject to the discipline set forth in Section 1.3.3 of the Policy.